-As of December 31, 2012, approximately 39% of our GLA was leased to Walgreens, Kmart, and CVS and approximately 44% of our total annualized base rent was attributable to these tenants.
-At December 31, 2012, Walgreens occupied approximately 14% of our GLA and accounted for approximately 30% of our annualized base rent.
-At December 31, 2012, Kmart occupied approximately 23% of our GLA and accounted for approximately 7% of our annualized base rent.
-At December 31, 2012, CVS occupied approximately 2% of our GLA and accounted for approximately 7% of our annualized base rent.
-No other tenant accounted for more than 6% of annualized base rent in 2012.
-The loss of any of these anchor tenants or a significant number of their stores, or the inability of any of them to pay rent, would have a material adverse effect on our business.
+As of December 31, 2013, approximately 42% of our GLA was leased to Walgreen, CVS, Kmart, Wawa and Walmart and approximately 47.8% of our total annualized base rent was attributable to these tenants.
+At December 31, 2013, Walgreen occupied approximately 13% of our GLA and accounted for approximately 27.4% of our annualized base rent.
+At December 31, 2013, CVS occupied approximately 2% of our GLA and accounted for approximately 5.5% of our annualized base rent.
+At December 31, 2013, Kmart occupied approximately 18% of our GLA and accounted for approximately 5.3% of our annualized base rent.
+At December 31, 2013, Wawa occupied approximately 1% of our GLA and accounted for approximately 5.3% of our annualized base rent.
+At December 31, 2013, Wawa occupied approximately 1% of our GLA and accounted for approximately 5.0% of our annualized base rent.
+At December 31, 2013, Wawa occupied approximately 1% of our GLA and accounted for approximately 5.0% of our annualized base rent.
+At December 31, 2013, Wawa occupied approximately 1% of our GLA and accounted for approximately 5.0% of our annualized base rent.
+At December 31, 2013, Wawa occupied approximately 1% of our GLA and accounted for approximately 5.0% of our annualized base rent.
+At December 31, 2013, Walmart occupied approximately 8% of our GLA and accounted for approximately 4.6% of our annualized base rent.
+No other tenant accounted for more than 5% of annualized base rent in 2013.
+The loss of any of these tenants or a significant number of their stores, or the inability of any of them to pay rent, would have a material adverse effect on our business.